 Belief in free will

 Second, we explored potential associations between anthropomorphism and free will lay beliefs.
 Belief in free will is the generalized belief that humans are free from internal and external constraints across situations and captures a core aspect of human agency (Feldman, 2017; Lam, 2021; Nanakdewa et al., 2021).
-Two competing hypotheses are possible about the relationship between free will belief and anthropomorphism.
+There are two competing hypotheses about the relationship between free will belief and anthropomorphism.
 On the one hand, a stronger belief in free-will implies an overall stronger tendency to attribute free will to others.
 This might extend to non-humans, especially when they are already perceived to have some degree of agency, thus predicting stronger anthropomorphism.
 On the other hand, many consider free will to be uniquely about human beings (Feldman, 2017), thinking that humans possess agency (i.e., the capacity to act independently of constraints, make free choices, and take responsibility) but non-humans do not.
 A stronger belief in free will may thus be associated with a subjectively sharper distinction between humans and non-humans and predict weaker anthropomorphism.
 Some theorized that our concept of free will evolved out of humans’ complex social networks: we believe we have free will because only as such can we inhibit our instinctual impulses for satisfying our immediate needs, follow cooperative rules that serve the long-term interest of the majority, and integrate ourselves into our cultural surroundings (Baumeister et al., 2011).
 There is some evidence that belief in free will is positively associated with prosocial behaviors, dispositional gratitude, and importantly, sense of belongingness (Baumeister et al., 2009; MacKenzie et al., 2014; Moynihan et al., 2017), and as such, negatively associated with anthropomorphic tendency.

 To test these competing hypotheses, we measured free will belief as an extension.
 To the best of our knowledge, no study has explicitly tested the link between free will belief and anthropomorphism, making this extension worthy of adding.